 WIC Mobile Program

-The Metro Public Health Department and the Davidson County WIC Program have teamed up with churches, community centers, MDHA, and public service organizations throughout Davidson County to offer WIC voucher pick-up classes near you!
+The Metro Public Health Department and the Davidson County WIC Program have teamed up with churches, community centers, MDHA, and public service organizations throughout Davidson County to offer WIC services near you!

-Now families who are receiving WIC benefits may attend the new WIC Mobile Clinic to pick-up vouchers, instead of going to their WIC clinic location.
-WIC Mobile pick-up sites are designed to be closer and more convenient for families, often within walking distance of the participants’ homes.
+Now families who are interested in receiving WIC benefits may attend the WIC Mobile Clinic instead of going to their WIC clinic location.
+WIC Mobile sites are designed to be closer and more convenient for families, often within walking distance of the participants' homes.

-The WIC Mobile Clinic hosts 20 different classes at 15 different community locations each month.
-Check out the monthly schedule and classroom site map to find a WIC Mobile pick-up site near you!
-No appointment necessary for pick-ups and mid-certifications.
-First time WIC applicants and re-certifications must call for an appointment.
+The WIC Mobile Clinic hosts 20 different classes at 16 different community locations each month.
+Check out the monthly schedule and call 615-905-1942 for an appointment.

 WIC Mobile Class Schedule